Keith Forbes: Fitzroy

-12 August 1939

-Forbes was reported for (a) disputing the field umpire's decisions, and (b) having used threatening language to the field umpire (Stanley Morgan), during the fiery round 16 match against Richmond on 12 August 1939, in which the spectators invaded the ground and mobbed the players and umpires at the end of the match; and, following the VFL Tribunal's hearing on 15 August 1939, Forbes was suspended for six matches.

 Recognition

-Essendon's Team of the Century (1997)
+Essendon's Team of the Century

 In 1997, he was selected as an interchange player in Essendon's "Team of the Century".

-Champions of Essendon (2002)
+Champions of Essendon

 In 2002 an Essendon panel ranked him at 16 in their Champions of Essendon list of the 25 greatest players ever to have played for Essendon.

-Essendon Hall of Fame (2011)
+Essendon Hall of Fame

 Forbes was inducted into the Essendon Football Club's Hall of Fame in 2011.
 His average of goals per game during his 10 years at the Bombers (2.73) ranks him in the top 3 goal kicking rovers in VFL/AFL history.